akssnsk/Test/README.md

 directory with unit tests.
 It was done and tested on Ubuntu 12.10

 System requirements and prerequisites:
-To build the source, a test box should have cmake and gtest.
+To build the source, a test box should have gcc 4.8.1, make, cmake and gtest.

 Building:
 In the root directory of the test task just run: